runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 ```

 If you parse these programs with `kast`, you will once again get a single
 unique AST with no error.
-If you look, you may spot that the bracket itself
+If you look, you might notice that the bracket itself
 does not appear in the AST.
 In fact, this is a property unique to brackets:
 productions with the bracket attribute are not represented in the parsed AST
 of a term, and the child of the bracket is folded immediately into the parent